AndreaRibuoli/RIBY/README.md

 ----
 ### 12. to investigate parameter passing again

 We have our working service program.
-And we are able now ready to add an operational descriptor ILE pointer and test what happens if we pass it (allocating a zeroed 1024 buffer):
+And we are ready to add an operational descriptor ILE pointer and test what happens if we pass it (allocating a zeroed 1024 buffer):

 ```
 OperDesc    = struct [ 'char d[1024]' ]